Table of contents

 Meta: Always use the Burning Shadowspirit Diamond.

-Blue: You should be using Purified Demonseye in blue slots.
-If you do not need the Hit rating and the socket bonus is particularly bad, feel free to treat it as a red socket.
+Blue: You should be using Purified Demonseye‘s in blue slots.
+Should you gain excess hit, feel free to reforge that.
+If the socket bonus is particularly bad, feel free to treat it as a red socket.

-Red: Red slots should always, always, always be filled with Brilliant Inferno Ruby
+Red: Red slots should always, always, always be filled with Brilliant Inferno Ruby‘s.

 Enchants are usually pretty straight forward.
 Here is what you should generally go for: